RobertKozak/MonoMobile.Views/README.markdown

 		}

 Note: You can bind to any BindableProperty of Element and descendents.

+THERE ARE 45 BINDABLEPROPERTIES & MORE ON THE WAY.

 You can see these in the source.

 Other properties of BindAttribute: